andrevidela/Research-report/Thesis/index.md

 copy v = (v, v)
 ```

 This encoding of resources is extremely expressive since it encapsulates both linearity and variable sharing.
-We are going to see how to use it for a very practical purpose in the section \ref{subsec:linear-ref-counting}.
+We are going to see how to use it for a very practical purpose in section \ref{subsec:linear-ref-counting}.
 In the meantime, here is another very useful semiring:

 ```haskell
 data Interval = Interval InfNat InfNat